National Whitebark Pine Restoration Plan

 - Restoration Plan Presentation: Tomback, Oct.
 2021

 In summer 2016, the Whitebark Pine Ecosystem Foundation (WPEF) in partnership with American Forests approached the U.S. Forest Service with a bold idea: We proposed developing a collaborative inter-agency strategic rangewide restoration plan for whitebark pine.
 This would entail working with the National Park Service, Bureau of Land Management, and tribal jurisdictions.
 Although Keane et al. (2012) had previously published a general rangewide restoration plan which emphasized methods (RMRS-GTR- 279), we would take the concept to the next logical level—the development of a geographic plan that focused on prioritized areas (“core areas”) for restoration.

 The draft concept for the restoration plan was well-received, and the final agreement to pursue the plan was forged in spring 2017 as part of the National Whitebark Pine Summit with agency and tribal participation.
 We are grateful to the Washington Office of the Forest Service for their support of our shared vision, and particularly to Deputy Chief Leslie Weldon.
-Our key collaborators in this effort are David Gwaze, Forest Service National Silviculturist; Bob Keane, U.S. Forest Service Rocky Mountain Research Station; and, Eric Sprague, Director of Conservation for American Forests.
+Our key collaborators in this effort are David Gwaze, Forest Service National Silviculturist; Bob Keane, U.S. Forest Service Rocky Mountain Research Station; and, Eric Sprague, Vice President of Forest Restoration for American Forests.